 How Does a Contract for Deed Differ From a Mortgage or Traditional Lease?

 A conventional mortgage puts a licensed lender in the middle of the transaction.
-Federal lending laws, credit standards, and a pile of consumer protections built up over decades all govern what the lender follows.
+That lender answers to federal lending laws, to credit standards, and to consumer protections layered over the decades.
 If you fall behind on a traditional mortgage, the foreclosure process typically takes months, sometimes longer, giving you time to catch up or pursue alternatives.
 With a contract for deed, that safety net disappears.
 The seller can often start cancellation proceedings after just 30 to 60 days of missed payments, and in some states, they can reclaim the property without any court involvement at all.

 A lease, on the other hand, makes you a tenant with tenant rights.
 Late on rent?
 Landlord-tenant law protects you through a formal eviction process.
 A contract for deed buyer falls into a gray zone: you’re expected to act like an owner, pay like an owner, and maintain like an owner, but your legal protections are weaker than either a mortgagor or a tenant.